panissidi/exercise/docs.md

 This documentation describes how to use the Karel automated toothbrush.

-Note that the toothbrush is totally safe to use for children, adults, and pets.
+Note: The toothbrush is totally safe to use for children, adults, and pets.

-The toothbrush requires [need info here].
+The toothbrush requires...